lkilcher/pyTurbSim/doc/source/about.rst

 History
 ^^^^^^^
-TurbGen is a python-implementation of the National Wind Technology Center's (NWTC) 'TurbSim' program [#]_.
+TurbGen was originally developed as python-implementation of the National Wind Technology Center's (NWTC) 'TurbSim' program [#]_, and was previously called 'pyTurbSim'.
 Throughout the documentation, the term 'TurbSim' is used to refer to both TurbGen and the original TurbSim tool (hereafter '|ots|').  |ots| is still actively maintained and available from the `NWTC design codes site